tanhaoen/keppel-dbt-training/Lesson 9/lesson9_lab.md

 5. Save the changes in `test_dbt_cloud.py`, and upload it into the S3 bucket used for the training session.

 6. Manually Trigger a DAG run from the Airflow UI.
-You should be able to click into the dbt Cloud UI by clicking on the Task in the Graph view.
+You should be able to click into the dbt Cloud UI by clicking on **Task Details** in the **Grid view.**

 ## 2. Create your first DAG